Whats the difference between water based lubricant and silicone lubricant

 Pros: Last longer than lubricants with glycerin, can reduce irritation to the genitals, safe with latex condoms, do not stain fabric, usually thicker.

-Cons: Can have a bitter taste due to the absence of glycerin, usually found only online or at adult stores, those that contain parabens or propylene glycol can irritate the skin.
+Cons: They can be be sticky and dry out easily.
+They can have a bitter taste due to the absence of glycerin, usually found only online or at adult stores,

 - Water based lubricants are water-soluble, which means that they are absorbed by the skin mucous membranes over time